 Whether you’re in town to snap some pictures of the blooming cherry blossoms or braving the cold for some New Year’s festivities in the city streets, there’s no wrong time to book your flight to Osaka.

-Osaka flights fill up fast during the spring, which is one of the more popular times of year to visit Japan’s major destinations.
-Cherry blossoms, or hanami in Japanese, bloom in the last weeks of April and have visitors booking flights to Osaka in droves to see the breathtaking displays of natural beauty on Osaka’s branches.
+Osaka flights fill up fast during the spring (March – May), which is one of the more popular times of year to visit Japan’s major destinations.
+Cherry blossoms, or hanami in Japanese, bloom in the last weeks of April and have visitors in droves to see the breathtaking displays of natural beauty on Osaka’s branches.
 Golden Week, which consists of several national holidays the first week in May, is also a busy time for booking Osaka flights.

-Cheap flights to Osaka may be plentiful during the winter due to the chilly weather, but don’t fear an Osaka cheap flight in the months of January and February will keep you out in the cold.
+Cheap flights to Osaka may be plentiful during the winter (December – February) due to the chilly weather, but don’t fear that Osaka in the months of January and February will keep you out in the cold.
 Osaka hosts a plethora of activities to distract locals and visitors alike from the not-so-pleasant conditions outdoors: January 15 is when girls in their kimonos can be spotted in the street for Seijin-no-hi, which is the day when young ladies participate in a coming of age ceremony.
 Don’t be surprised if you see an airborne bean or two on Feb.
 3: Setsubun is a national holiday, and throwing dried beans is a way to chase away bad luck.

 Osaka Travel Information

-- Are the yen you saved after you booked your cheap flight to Osaka burning a hole in your wallet?
-Head to one of Osaka’s shopping districts for a little retail therapy.
-Namba is the main shopping district and where you’ll find plenty of boutiques and restaurants, and Shinsaibashi is where luxury items and department stores can be found for those in search of designer duds.
+- Head to one of Osaka’s shopping districts for a little retail therapy.
+Namba is the main shopping district and one where you’ll find plenty of boutiques and restaurants, and Shinsaibashi is where luxury items and department stores can be found for those in search of designer duds.
 Umeda is ideal if you’re looking to spend an afternoon shopping and people watching.
 Its high concentration of theaters, shops and department stores near the train station make for an easy transport of travelers and their goodies.

-- Lovers of all things oceanic are booking flights to Osaka to check out the Osaka Aquarium Kaiyukan, which is famous for the enormous whale shark in residence here.
+- Lovers of all things oceanic should check out the Osaka Aquarium Kaiyukan, which is famous for the enormous whale shark in residence here.
 The aquarium is one of the largest in the world, and the colorful habitats of sea turtles, penguins and other Pacific water creatures will keep visitors of every age enthralled and entertained.

-- Looking to head out of town for a day or two before your return Osaka flight?
-Take the JR or high-speed train to Kyoto and spend the day traversing the streets spotting kimono-clad geishas.
+- Looking to head out of town for a day or two?
+Take the high-speed train to Kyoto and spend the day traversing the streets spotting kimono-clad geishas.
 Home to the Golden Temple and the mazes of orange torii made famous by the opening sequence in “Memoirs of a Geisha”, a daytrip to Kyoto will fill up your memory card with photo ops while you explore one of Japan’s most sought after tourist attractions.